-Contrary to public perception, scoring student assignments and tests goes well beyond determining whether an answer is or .
+Contrary to public perception, scoring student assignments and tests goes well beyond determining whether an answer is correct or incorrect.
 To score equitably, a teacher needs to be familiar with the art and the science of scoring.
-It’s an important task and there’s a lot to think about, so take some time to discuss each point below and apply the information to the tests and assignments you score.
+It’s an important task and there’s a lot to think about.
+Here are some things to thunk about:

-- Develop an understanding the rationale for the method of scoring – letter grade, percentage, comments, rubric, level, etc. Each has a purpose and a place.
+1. Determine a rationale for the method of scoring you’ve chosen – letter grade, percentage, comments, rubric, level, etc – each has a purpose and a place.

 2. Use a scoring guide (a list of possible correct and incorrect responses) and refer to it throughout the scoring process.